-For intra-government property leases managed by Property NSW, contracts have been renegotiated with agencies where Property NSW will have substantive substitution rights.
-These revised contracts will not meet the definition of a lease as defined in AASB 16.
-Impacted agencies who have opted in will be required to derecognise right-of-use assets and associated lease liabilities at 30 June 2022.
-Subsequently they will recognise service charge payments from the beginning of the 2022-23 financial year.
-Agencies are requested to include disclosures on the derecognition of these right-of-use assets and associated lease liabilities in Early Close Proforma financial statements for Early Close Audit Office review and substantiation.
-Agencies should prepare disclosures using derecognition amounts currently available from Property NSW.
-The form and content of the disclosures should be based on guidance prepared by NSW Treasury Accounting Policy that will be issued in early April 2022.
-For early close purposes the impairment of these right-of-use assets will not need to be calculated, as at 30 June the asset will not be recognised by the agency.
+For intra-government property leases managed by Property NSW, contracts have been renegotiated with Agencies where Property NSW will have substantive substitution rights.
+These revised contracts do not meet the definition of a lease as defined in AASB 16 and have therefore derecognised right-of-use assets and associated lease liabilities at 30 June 2022.
+In 2022-23 impacted Agencies will recognise service charge payments from the beginning of the 2022-23 financial year.

-xi.
+- xi.
 Finalise assessment of all revenue contracts.
-Agencies should complete their assessment of all revenue contracts (new and modified) and ensure revenue is accurate, complete and has been correctly accounted for under AASB 15 or AASB 1058 Income of Not-for-Profit Entities (AASB 1058).

-Please refer to the Accounting Policy website for additional guidance.
+Agencies should complete their assessment of all revenue contracts (new and modified) and ensure revenue is accurate, complete and has been correctly accounted for under AASB 15 or AASB 1058 Income of Not-for-Profit Entities (AASB 1058). - Please refer to the Accounting Policy website for additional guidance. - xii.

-xii.
 Provide details of any correction of material prior period errors.
 The Agency may only change comparative information if the change is required by Australian Accounting Standards.
 For example, due to a change in accounting policy or as a correction of a material error in a prior period.
 Note, Australian Accounting Standards require that all changes resulting from revisions to estimates must be made prospectively, and not retrospectively adjusted.
 The prior year annual financial statements must agree to the prior year Prime data.
 Please email Agencyinfo@treasury.nsw.gov.au immediately with the details of any unadjusted discrepancy, including Prime accounts, amounts and an explanation.
-You will need to demonstrate that the change is eligible for retrospective restatement and complies with accounting standards.
+Agencies will need to demonstrate that the change is eligible for retrospective restatement and complies with accounting standards.

-Changes to the prior year Prime data must be endorsed by Agency management, and a copy provided to the Audit Office to enable review of the pro forma financial statements as part of Early Close.
+Changes to the prior year Prime data must be endorsed by Agency management, a copy is to be provided to the Audit Office to enable review of the pro forma Financial Statements as part of Early Close.
 Treasury might not be able to immediately action your request to amend the previous year's Prime return.
-However we will be able to advise you how to prepare the interim Prime return.
+However, we will be able to advise you how to prepare the interim Prime return.

-xiii.
-Perform monthly variance analysis with meaningful explanations for actuals versus budget, and year-to-date actuals to the previous year with management's documented review and endorsement of the monthly analysis.
+- xiii.
+Perform monthly variance analysis with meaningful explanations.
+It is suggested actuals versus pro-rata budget (statement of comprehensive income), and year-to-date actuals to the previous year (balance sheet) with management's documented review and endorsement of the monthly analysis. - xiv.

-xiv.
 Document the accounting treatment for Restructures and Discontinued/Abolished Agencies.
-The accounting treatment for changes to Agency structures resulting from legislative or other changes, should be documented and available for review by Treasury and the Audit Office at Early Close.
+The accounting treatment for changes to Agency structures resulting from legislative or other changes, should be documented and available for review by Treasury and the Audit Office at Early Close (this applies only to changes effective on or before 31 March 2023).

 Restructures, discontinued and/or abolished Agencies will impact financial reporting requirements.
-The effects of such changes need to be assessed for each agency.
-For part year financial reporting requirements of an Agency that has been abolished or dissolved, Early Close financial statements should reflect all necessary disclosures that are required due to restructures.
+The effects of such changes need to be assessed for each Agency.
+For part year financial reporting requirements of an Agency that has been abolished or dissolved, Early Close Financial Statements should reflect all necessary disclosures that are required due to restructures.